 Informativity and discriminatory power were examined by Shannon (H’) and Shannon evenness (J’) indices.

 In the study, data of EQ-5D-Y, PedsQL GCS, and ZBI-22 need to be complete in order to assess the measurement properties of EQ-5D-Y. Therefore, listwise deletion would be conducted if there was any missing data in EQ-5D-Y, PedsQL GCS, or ZBI-22.
 We conducted statistical analyses using Stata 17.0 SE.
-We consider that significant differences existed when p value was ≤ 0.05.
+We considered that significant differences exist when p value was ≤ 0.05.
 Effect size is interpreted as small (Cohen’s d = 0.2), medium (Cohen’s d = 0.5), and large (Cohen’s d = 0.8).

 Results

 A total of 223 primary caregivers for NF1 patients under 18 years old were recruited in the cross-sectional study.
-Because EQ-5D-Y was applied for NF1 patients no less than 4 years old, a total of 154 participants responded to all the three HRQL instruments (EQ-5D-Y, PedsQL GCS, and ZBI-22) and were included in the present study (Table 1).
+Because the EQ-5D-Y was applied for caregivers of NF1 patients no less than 4 years old, a total of 154 caregivers responded to all the three HRQL instruments (EQ-5D-Y, PedsQL GCS, and ZBI-22) and were included in the present study (Table 1).
 Since the data was collected by a one-on-one online survey to guarantee the quality of the research, participants in the study were required to answer all questions of EQ-5D-Y, PedsQL GCS, and ZBI-22 that were applicable.
 Therefore, there was no missing response of EQ-5D-Y, PedsQL GCS, or ZBI-22 in the present study.

 Table 1.
 Characteristics of participants